 Without further ado, let’s discuss the reasons you should consider getting a drone.

 1) Drone Flying is Cool as Hell

 If you buy a drone, you have access to brand new aviation and computer technology.
-You’ve (probably) never flown a plane before, but you can fly around a small, helicopter-like aircraft that flies like a dream, and takes excellent photos and video.
+You’ve (probably) never flown a helicopter or plane before, but with a drone, you can fly around a small, helicopter-like aircraft that flies like a dream and takes excellent photos and videos.

 If you’re into shooting Youtube videos or photography, it’s almost a no-brainer that you should own one because they get you incredible shots and angles that you simply cannot get on two feet.
 Watch Youtube for a while, especially on travel and nature channels, and pay attention to the types of shots they get, and you’ll see many that are using drones, especially on travel channels.

 2) They are Cheaper Than You Probably Think

 Before I knew anything about drones, I thought that a drone would be $1000 or more, but you can buy a high-quality drone called the Phantom 3 for typically around $475 — although prices fluctuate slightly.
 It is very highly rated and generally considered the best drone for your money; especially if you’re new (much more on this drone at the end of the article).